SCRT-HQ/VaporShell/docs/glossary/Add-VSAppMeshRouteHttpRouteMatch.md

 ## SYNOPSIS
 Adds an AWS::AppMesh::Route.HttpRouteMatch resource property to the template.
-An object representing the requirements for a route to match HTTP requests for a virtual router.
+An object that represents the requirements for a route to match HTTP requests for a virtual router.

 ## SYNTAX